ops4j/org.ops4j.pax.jpa/README.md

 Releases go to Maven Central.

-The current milestone release is Pax CDI 0.5.0.
+The current milestone release is *Pax JPA 0.1.1*.

 ## Issue Tracking